 If you suspect this has happened with your lease, get a “certified rent history print out” from Homes and Community Renewal and take it to a tenants’ attorney.
 You may be able to sue the illusory tenant and your landlord, and acquire a lease in your name at the legal rent-stabilized rate.

-McAdams Law represented a client in these circumstances, and ultimately succeeded in gaining control of the apartment for him.
+McAdams Law represented a client in this circumstance, and ultimately succeeded in gaining control of the apartment for him.
 The illusory tenant had to pay over $15,000 in overcharges.
 The rent was adjusted to the appropriate rent-stabilized rate, which in this case was less than $400.

 In these circumstances, landlords collude with accomplices to create sub-tenancies at inflated rents.
 Using intermediaries, they increase rates and rent apartments to unwitting victims at what seem like legal amounts.
 Illusory tenancies can be complex and difficult to investigate.
-You'd be best served by getting a Tenant's lawyer to assist you if you are caught in the net of a landlord's illusory tenancy.
+Get a tenant’s lawyer to assist you if you are caught in the net of a landlord’s illusory tenancy.